Schedule a free consultation

 Doug also strives to educate the community about DWI defense outside of the courtroom.
 The Harris County Criminal Lawyers Association awarded him the Sharon Levine Unsung Heroes Award after he helped expose problems with the Houston Police Department's Blood Alcohol Testing vans.
 Doug's important work with others on this issue led to the HPD decommissioning the vans, leading to more just prosecution of DWIs in the Houston area.
 Doug is also active in the Texas and Houston legal communities, serving with the Harris County Criminal Lawyers Association Board as well as the Texas Criminal Defense Lawyers Association.

 If you're facing DWI charges after a "no refusal" weekend or event, you need an experienced DWI defense lawyer to advise you and guide you through the criminal justice system.
 The Houston press calls Doug the "drinking driver's best friend," and he can help you too.
-Call the Doug Murphy Law Firm, P.C. today at 713-229-8333 or contact Doug Murphy online to schedule your appointment and discuss your options.
+Call the Murphy & McKinney Law Firm, P.C. today at 713-229-8333 or contact Doug Murphy online to schedule your appointment and discuss your options.

 Back to Top